rubenarturopj/airbnb_clone_001/Steps_INSTRUCCIONS_ReadMe_Files/Step23-filters-modal.md

 2. Import what you have to import.
 Create the interface.
 Pass these interface props to the main function.
 Bring useEffect, and style the return.

 -   This will catch any error that happens.

+### Prevent people who are not logged in to have access to "favorite" section when they manually enter the URL.

+1. Go to the project folder, outside `app` folder, and create a file called `middleware.ts`.

+2. In there we are going to add the routes we want to protect.
+Add them as in the file.

+3. Shut down the application and restart it so it has effect.